Solar energy: Primary renewable energy

 Equinor’s lack of investment in solar power

-Equinor spends millions portraying itself as a broad energy company committed to the energy transition.
-When the company changed name from Statoil to Equinor in 2018, the then Communications Director of the company, Reidar Gjærum, wrote an article in a Norwegian financial paper explaining, among other things, the need to drop «oil» from the name: «We have chosen a name that signals an aspiration to contribute to shaping the future, to be competitive also in a low-carbon society.
-As a carbon-efficient producer of oil and gas, but also as a major supplier of energy from wind and solar.»
+Equinor presents itself as a broad energy company committed to the energy transition.
+When Statoil changed its name to Equinor in 2018, the company argued that the new name reflected an ambition to be competitive in a low-carbon society and become a major supplier of energy from wind and solar.

 Read more about Equinor’s misalignment with global climate targets here.